 Late registration policy

 In order to provide a consistent and high-quality educational experience, Tombolo Institute does not allow late registration.
-Students must be registered a minimum of 24 hours prior to the scheduled beginning of a class.
+Students must be registered a minimum of two business days prior to the scheduled class start date.

 Underage student policy